redcode/Z80/README.md

 ### The `Z80` emulator instance object

-This structure holds, among other things, the state of the CPU and the pointers to the callback functions needed to connect the emulator with your code.
-There is no constructor function, so you need to initialize some of its members before using it.
-Specifically the following: `context`, `read`, `write`, `in`, `out`, `int_data` and `halt`.
+This structure contains the state of the emulated CPU and callback pointers necessary to interconnect the emulator with external logic.
+There is no constructor function, so, before using a structure of this type, some of its members must have been initialized, in particular the following: `context`, `read`, `write`, `in`, `out`, `int_data` and `halt`.

 Descriptions of each member follow:
 <br>